History of Curaçao: Takeover by the Dutch West India Company

 The Netherlands effectively separated from Spain in 1581 and the Dutch West India Company (WIC) was chartered in 1621.
 In 1633, the WIC lost its base in the Antilles when a Spanish fleet destroyed its settlement on Sint Maarten.
 The WIC took interest in Curaçao as a new base for trade and privateering, using its excellent natural harbor, and for salt production (to preserve fish, notably herring).
 Good salt pans could be found both on the coast of Venezuela and on Bonaire.
 Also, on Curaçao itself was blackwood, a raw material for natural paint, cattle, lime and fuel.

 The fleet WIC under Admiral Johann van Walbeeck invaded the island in 1634 and the Spaniards on the island surrendered in San Juan in August.
 The approximately thirty Spaniards and a large part of the Taíno were deported to Santa Ana de Coro in Venezuela.
 About thirty Taíno families were allowed to live on the island.

-After the conquest, the WIC consolidated its claims by building fortifications.
+After the conquest, Van Walbeeck ordered the construction of the fort Amsterdam at the mouth of the Sint Anna Bay.
+Dutch soldiers and slaves from Angola built the fort, which became the headquarters of the WIC from the outset.
+The WIC consolidated its claims by building other fortifications.
 Because drinking water was vital, in 1634-35 a fort was built near the water source on the northeast side of Sint Anna Bay.
 This fort consisted of earthen walls with a palisade and several pieces of artillery.
 In 1635-36 the construction of Fort Amsterdam was started on Punda, on the east side of the channel.
 The first building phase was built under the guidance of Admiral van Walbeeck in the form of a five-pointed star and consisted of a core of earth and coral.
 Against this a shell was built of clay-masoned coral.
 Later this shell was built from masonry.

 In the first three years, the living conditions for the WIC troops were poor.
 For food and building materials, people were largely dependent on imports from Europe.
 The supply was very irregular, and more than half a year could pass without supply.
 As a result, a lot of stray cattle were caught and slaughtered.
 Other food was rationed.
 Water had to be brought to the Punda from the source.
 Soldiers and superiors slept in tents.
 Some of the soldiers were dissatisfied due to harsh housing conditions, poor food supplies and hard work, but mainly due to monotony and boredom.
 There seemed to be mutiny, but this was averted by raising the rations and offering liquor.
 Van Walbeek wrote to the Nineteen Gentlemen of the WIC, in which he recommended to raise salaries and rations, because the soldiers had not been hired to build fortifications.

 The town of Willemstad started to grow out of Fort Amsterdam.